 Even though the LCS has only been played in a best-of-seven format since 1985, there have been plenty of classics in Game 6.
 Here are 12 that won't be forgotten, beginning with the most recent.

 En route to their first World Series title since 1985, the Royals prevailed in a hard-fought ALCS Game 6 clincher to take the pennant against the Blue Jays.
-Jose Bautista's big game kept the Blue Jays in it -- he homered twice, including a game-tying shot in the eighth.
-But the Royals struck back in the bottom of the eighth, with Eric Hosmer lining the go-ahead single off Roberto Osuna.
-Wade Davis then escaped a major ninth-inning jam -- Toronto had the tying run on third and the go-ahead run on first with no outs -- getting back-to-back strikeouts of Dioner Navarro and Ben Revere and a series-ending groundout from American League MVP Award winner Josh Donaldson.
+Jose Bautista's big game kept Toronto in it -- he homered twice, including a game-tying shot in the eighth.
+But Kansas City struck back in the bottom of the eighth, with Eric Hosmer lining the go-ahead single off Roberto Osuna.
+Wade Davis then escaped a major ninth-inning jam -- the Blue Jays had the tying run on third and the go-ahead run on first with no outs -- getting back-to-back strikeouts of Dioner Navarro and Ben Revere and a series-ending groundout from American League MVP Award winner Josh Donaldson.

 Steve Avery and Doug Drabek dueled in one of the best pitching matchups in postseason history on a crisp night in front of 54,508 at Three Rivers Stadium.
 Going punch for punch, the game remained scoreless until the ninth, when Greg Olson lined a two-out double to left that scored Ron Gant.
 It proved to be all Atlanta needed to force Game 7, which the Braves won as well to become the first team in NL history to go from last place one year to the World Series the next.
 Avery finished the night with eight strikeouts to cap a 16 1/3-inning scoreless series, for which he won the NLCS MVP Award